 Please note that the doctor may telephone you rather than visit you if this is medically appropriate.
 Ultimately it is the doctors right to decide whether or not a visit is appropriate for a particular set of circumstances.

 From time to time we have medical students working from the medical centre.
 A medical student will occasionally be present while our doctors consult patients.

 If you do not wish to have a medical student present when you see your doctor please let the receptionist.

 As a training practice the medical centre will also have trainee GP’s working with us.

 Cancel an Appointment

-It is important that you inform us if you are unable to attend your appointment, this will allow that appointment to be offered to another patient.
-If you fail to notify the Practice that you are unable to attend, you will be sent a letter informing you that you have defaulted from your appointment.
-Persistent defaulters maybe removed from the list.
+There is a very high demand for appointments so it is important that you inform us if you are unable to attend, then we can offer it to another patient.
+If you fail to notify the Practice that you are unable to attend, you may be sent a letter informing you that you have defaulted from your appointment.
+Persistent defaulters may be removed from the list.

 Late For Your Appointment